 Thus, stand up straight, pull your shoulders back and keep your chin up: assuming this physical posture will naturally increase your confidence.
 Stay focused on the positive outcomes of your efforts.
 It will help you send out nonverbal warmth and likeability cues.

 Also, you should learn How To Pace Yourself When Speaking

 Confidence can be a key determining factor in your public speaking skills.
 If you wish to succeed in this endeavor, you need to be confident in front of your audience and create an everlasting impression.

 Fortunately, you’re not out of help if you struggle with staying confident in front of an audience.

 You can improve yourself and be better at your next important presentation, or an event by simply learning the art of effective public speaking – where you’ll be taught strategies to appear confident in front of an audience and hold their attention through your skills.

 Moreover, the course is led by a TED Talk lecturer and USC professor, so you know you’re learning from the best.

-Enroll in our public speaking course and become a better speaker through guided coaching, skills, and multiple ways to project confidence in front of an audience.
+Enroll in our online public speaking course and become a better speaker through guided coaching, skills, and multiple ways to project confidence in front of an audience.